CEA Seville Center & Pablo de Olavide University or EUSA University Center

 To be considered for this program, students must submit an application for both UWM and CEA by their respective deadlines.
 To start a UWM application, click on "Apply Now" button on the top of this page.
 Visit the CEA website to apply.

 Please see the top of the program page for cost information.
 Click on the term you are interested in and you will be directed to a budget sheet that contains program fees and other important financial information.

 The program fee is set by CEA.
 CEA will invoice UWM for the program fee and this fee will be posted to students' PAWS accounts in addition to CIE administrative fees and mandatory health insurance fees.
 Please visit the UWM study abroad "Fees & Policies" page for details about program fees.
 Students should consult the CEA website for latest program cost projections and inclusions and exclusions.

 Scholarships and Grants Financial aid, scholarships and grants may be used for our programs.
 Attend a Financing Study Abroad 101 Session to learn about study abroad costs and budgets and how financial aid can be used for study abroad, as well as general information on how to search for scholarships and other funding resources.

 Based on eligibility, students may apply for any scholarship either through our office or elsewhere.
-For a general list of study abroad scholarships and grants, visit our webpage.
+For a general list of study abroad scholarships and grants, visit our website.
 We encourage students to search widely for other scholarships that can be applied to their study abroad program.